-CHAPTER 11 Multimodal Freight Transportation
+CHAPTER 12 Multimodal Freight Transportation

 The Modal Team will collect data, plan, promote, and assist in the development of a multimodal and intermodal transportation system in Kentucky.
 The programs addressed in this chapter are public riverports, railroads, freight, and ferryboats.
-The team will administer and have oversight of TIGER Grant, KSRA, and other federal or state contracts as well as serve as staff support for the Water Transportation Advisory Board.
+The team will administer and have oversight/support of KSRA and other federal or state contracts as well as serve as staff support for the Water Transportation Advisory Board.